survey2gis/survey-tools/README.md

 this software.

-## WHERE DO I GET THE SOURCE CODE FOR THIS?
+## Where do I get the source code of this software?

 In the subfolder "src".